Skip to main content

 A faculty committee prepares a Notice of Intent to Plan a new degree following the guidelines established by Universities of Wisconsin Administration and described in Universities of Wisconsin Administrative Policy 102 (formerly ACIS 1.0) Policy on Universities of Wisconsin System Array Management: Program Planning, Delivery, Review, and Reporting.
 Following approval by the Dean and Provost, the Provost (or designee) submits the proposal to the Universities of Wisconsin Associate Vice President for Academic Programs and Educational Innovation (APEI) and to the Provosts at all Universities of Wisconsin institutions via pprnoticeofintent@uwsa.edu.
 The faculty committee may consult the Center for the Advancement of Teaching and Learning (CATL), Graduate Studies, and/or other institutional offices for advice on program development.

-After receiving the entitlement to plan, a faculty committee prepares a full Request for Authorization to Implement (RAI) a degree following the guidelines established by UW System and described in UW System Administrative Policy 102 (formerly ACIS 1.0) Policy on University of Wisconsin System Array Management: Program Planning, Delivery, Review, and Reporting (See Appendix B) and completes the Propose New Program form in CourseLeaf .
+After receiving the entitlement to plan, a faculty committee prepares a full Request for Authorization to Implement (RAI) a degree following the guidelines established by UW System and described in UW System Administrative Policy 102 (formerly ACIS 1.0) Policy on Universities of Wisconsin Array Management: Program Planning, Delivery, Review, and Reporting (See Appendix B) and completes the Propose New Program form in CourseLeaf .
 (The Associate of Arts and Sciences Executive Committee acts as the Unit Executive Committee for purposes of developing AAS degrees.)
 The faculty committee may consult the Center for the Advancement of Teaching and Learning (CATL), Graduate Studies, and/or other institutional offices for advice on program development.

 If the proposed cooperative program will impact units outside of the jurisdiction of the initiating Executive Committee, the proposal must be reviewed by the unit(s) impacted by the new program.
 The chair of the initiating faculty committee is responsible for sending (electronically) a complete proposal to the chair of the unit(s) impacted.
 As the proposal progresses through the approval process, it must include written documentation from all of the unit(s) consulted.